SLS free toothpaste v Regular Toothpaste

 - “Spit don’t rinse” after cleaning teeth is the advice given by many dental professionals because rinsing the mouth with water immediately after brushing will flush away the protective fluoride.
 This is good advice for avoiding cavities, although, unfortunately, it also means that the surfactant will also remain in contact with the skin for extended periods of time.
 Given that this happens at least twice a day, 365 days a year, switching to an SLS free (fluoride) toothpaste, especially for people with sensitive skin, is probably good advice.

-- Teeth sensitivity can be caused by a number of different reasons such as decay, thin enamel, cracks, fractures and exposed nerves.
+- Teeth sensitivity can be caused by a number of different reasons such as decay, thin enamel, cracks, fractures, and exposed nerves.
 By brushing teeth with an SLS toothpaste, it is possible that sensitivity can be further aggravated.

 What is the purpose of Sodium lauryl sulfate (SLS) in toothpaste?

 SLS is not exactly an essential toothpaste ingredient that you can’t do without, it is definitely possible to give your teeth a perfect clean without it.
 However, there are some possible disadvantages if you don’t choose your SLS free toothpaste carefully.
-Here are a list of advantages as well as disadvantages of using SLS free toothpaste.
+Here is a list of advantages as well as disadvantages of using SLS free toothpaste.

 - SLS is a harsh detergent that will come in contact with your delicate mouth lining twice a day 365 days a year.
 By switching to an SLS free toothpaste, you will reduce your chemical exposure.